Guides

 • Extended Validation (EV)

-The main difference between the two certificates (besides the price) is the level of validation.
+The main difference between these certificates is the level of validation.
 While an SV certificate should eliminate the Windows SmartScreen warning message, an EV certificate will increase the trust score even further.
-However, we cannot guarantee that the Windows SmartScreen warning will not appear even if the application is signed with an SV certificate.
+However, we cannot guarantee the warning will not appear even with an SV certificate.

 Signing the Binaries

 The code signing process is detailed in the Comodo Code Signing guide.
-Make sure to read it carefully.
+Review it carefully.

 Code Signing on macOS